Skip to main content

 Search network

-A group of search engines where text ads appear to reach the best possible prospects.
-The most popular, Google Ads, focuses on Google Search and partner sites/apps.
+A group of search engines where text ads appear to reach the best audience.

 Target audience